 Rigorous applications of the First Law are limited to processes where an equilibrium point is moved quasi-statically.
 The First Law tracks changes taking place in a body when the body moves on a path made up of equilibrium points.
 This is a restricted class of bodies and processes.
 Extensions of Conserved Energy thermodynamics to steady state processes remain restricted to bodies with local equations of state and single-valued constitutions.
-Snowflake formation, on the other hand, involves multiple possibilities with a singular constitution where the various possibilities share values in terms of an equation of state.
+Snowflake formation, on the other hand, involves multiple possibilities implicit in a material constitution undergoing a transformational process.

-In other words, a chief difficulty with trying to apply the Laws to snowflake production is the presence of many final equilibrium points that are distinctly different as to shape but that are indistinguishable in terms of system values such as temperature and vapor pressure.
+A chief difficulty with trying to apply the Laws to snowflake production is the presence of many final equilibrium points that are distinctly different as to shape but that are indistinguishable in terms of system values such as temperature and vapor pressure.
 This factual phenomenon is contrary to the form of the First Law where each "point" - each set of system values - specifies a single equilibrium point.
 With snowflakes, such a "point" identifies a multitude of distinct snowflakes.
 Nor does there appear to be a useful relationship between the various snowflake shapes and an entropy function.
 The Laws of Thermodynamics do not provide assistance in tracing the production and development of individual snowflakes that have different shapes.

 In actual life, many "irreversible" processes occur, such as those that produce snowflakes.
-Some advanced platonic constructions suggest an "excess increase in entropy," also called "entropy production," referring to an excess when compared to that resulting from reversible processes.
+Some advanced platonic constructions employ an "excess increase in entropy," also called "entropy production," referring to an excess when compared to that resulting from reversible processes.
 Entropy production identifies a premium in energy expense that you have to pay to get the process done faster than the cheapest possible "reversible" process.
 It is like the additional added pressure needed to get turbulent water through a pipe faster than is possible with laminar flow.
-The technical term is dissipation.
+The technical term is dissipation, introduced by Kelvin in a subsidiary line of development of thermodynamics.
+[Truesdell (1983) at 10 (chart).]
 I suggest that similar premium or additional dissipations of energy leads to the individual character of snowflakes.
 Advanced constructions suggest that some "dissipated heat" or "produced entropy" goes into such character.
 (Prigogine & Stengers, 267-290.)
 In sum, it appears that dissipation and irreversible processes are active in the production of individual snowflakes and provide a partial account for their character.
 Conservation is equivalent to invariance; dissipation is needed for individuals.
+Similarly, a contest involves "loss" of energy that goes into efforts of losers.

-To qualify as a reversible process, "two conditions must be satisfied - namely, (1) the process must be quasi-static; (2) there must be no dissipative processes, such as frictional effects or elastic hysteresis."
+Dissipation is excluded from the rigors of classical thermodynamics.
+Even advanced constructions squeeze dissipation down to a numerical quantity.
+To qualify as a reversible process in classical thermodynamics, "two conditions must be satisfied - namely, (1) the process must be quasi-static; (2) there must be no dissipative processes, such as frictional effects or elastic hysteresis."
 (Sprackling, 37.)
 "During a reversible process, a system must always be infinitesimally close to equilibrium and, in particular, to thermal equilibrium."
 (Id., 38.)

 "Finite, reversible processes cannot occur in practice, as no process is entirely free from frictional or other dissipative effects nor, frequently, can the process be carried out so slowly that at all stages the system is able to adjust to the changing conditions and remain infinitesimally close to a state of thermodynamic equilibrium.
 The reversible process is, therefore, an ideal limit at which dissipation and non-equilibrium vanish; it is the limit of what is possible in practice.
 Its importance is that it is the only type of process for which exact calculations can be performed in terms of the simple description of a system and its interactions, using thermodynamic coordinates."
 (Id., 39.)